go-to-k/cls3/README.md

 ## What is

-CLI tool to clear S3 Buckets.
+CLI tool to clear (so delete all objects in) S3 Buckets.
 The bucket itself can also be deleted by the option.

 ## Install